 The Movement Disorders Center at The UNC Hospitals has an outstanding team assembled to deliver this therapy.
 The members of the team are:

-Richard Murrow, M.D.: Dr. Murrow is an Associate Professor of Neurology in the UNC Department of Neurology .
+Richard Murrow, M.D.: Dr. Murrow is a Professor of Neurology in the UNC Department of Neurology .
 He is board certified in both Neurology and Clinical Neurophysiology.
 He is one of the few neurologists in the USA whose practice is focused primarily on DBS therapy.

 Eldad Hadar, M.D.
 Dr. Hadar is an Assistant Professor of Neurosurgery in the UNC Department of Surgery (Neurosurgery Division).
 He is board certified in neurosurgery and has undergone extensive additional training in "functional neurosurgery"- the subspecialty of Neurosurgery which relates to DBS.

 Nina M. Browner, M.D.
 Dr. Browner is an Assistant Professor of Neurology in the Department of Neurology and Clinical Director of the Movement Disorders Center at The University of North Carolina Hospitals.
 She is board certified in Neurology.
 She specializes in movement disorders.